 In 1991, he established the Law Office of Joey McCutchen in Fort Smith, Arkansas, founded on two unbending principles: first, the law firm would only represent injured consumers and would never represent insurance companies or big business; and second, that every case is taken and prepared as if it is going to go to trial.
 Because of these unbending principles, McCutchen & Sexton – The Law Firm is able to settle most cases quickly, fairly, and for significant value.

 Over the years, Joey and The Law Firm have consistently received significant settlements and jury verdicts for their clients.
 Joey is credited with winning one of the largest medical malpractice cases in Sebastian County history.
 He also won one of the largest automobile accident judgments in Sebastian County history.
-And Joey, along with Chip Sexton, received what is believed to be the largest verdict in Crawford County history in an automobile accident case.
+Joey, along with Chip Sexton, received what is believed to be the largest verdict in Crawford County history in an automobile accident case.

 In 2006, Joey founded NextLevel Sports, a sports marketing and representation agency.
 He actively represents Division I NCAA coaches and athletic directors.
 As part of NextLevel Sports, he and his partner, Will Reece, conduct an annual Collegiate Athletics Leadership Symposium (“CALS”) for collegiate athletic directors throughout the United States.

 Joey is on the Arkansas Trial Lawyers Association (ATLA) Board of Governors, which provides leadership for the organization and for over 800 trial lawyers in Arkansas.
-He was the recipient of the 2013 ATLA Citizen Merit Award, which is given to a lawyer who has made an important contribution to society by either fostering greater public understanding of the rights and liberties that ATLA seeks to preserve or furthering the public’s knowledge in regard to the prevention of injury.
+He was the recipient of the 2013 ATLA Citizen Merit Award, which is given to a lawyer who has made an important contribution to society by either fostering greater public understanding of the rights and liberties that ATLA seeks to preserve, or furthering the public’s knowledge in regard to the prevention of injury.
 Additionally, Joey has received the ATLA “Champions of Justice” Platinum Founder Award and the Civil Justice Advocacy Award for Outstanding Service to the Legal Profession and the Citizens of Arkansas for his commitment to preserving the civil justice system and consumer rights.
-Joey has been praised for his “Good Works” in the ATLA Magazine, and facilitated continuing legal education seminars for Arkansas trial lawyers in areas involving automobile accidents and personal injury cases for over eight years.
+Joey has been praised for his “Good Works” in the ATLA Magazine, and facilitated continuing legal education seminars for Arkansas trial lawyers in areas involving automobile accidents and personal injury cases.

 As the founder of Arkansas Consumer Advocates, a consumer advocacy group, he is active in the fight against governmental and corporate corruption.
 Joey has worked tirelessly to defend and educate the public and legislators on the importance of protecting the Seventh Amendment and defeating Tort Reform.
 In the 2013 Arkansas Legislative Session, Joey spent more than six weeks at the State Capitol, tirelessly fighting against the adoption of SJR-5, which would had led to the taking away of the rights of injured Arkansans and which would have been a windfall for big business and insurance companies.